LeonardoCastro/leonardocastro.github.io/README.md

 ### Mexicovid19

 Co-founder.
-A [website](https://mexicovid19.github.io/Mexico/) (in Spanish) to track and analyse the Coronavirus pandemic in Mexico.
+A [website](https://mexicovid19.github.io/Mexico/) in Spanish to track and analyse the Coronavirus pandemic in Mexico.
 The datasets used are updated daily and published [here](https://github.com/mexicovid19/Mexico-datos).

 ### The Complexity Lates

 Co-organiser.
-The Complexity Lates are a student organised events for PhD students and early career scientists to present their work in Complexity Sciences in a relaxed ambient.
+The Complexity Lates are student organised events for PhD students and early career scientists to present their work in Complexity Sciences in a relaxed ambient.
 Past events have been hosted at [The London Institute for Mathematical Sciences](https://lims.ac.uk/).

 Past events:
 - [Mathematical Modelling in Biology](https://lims.ac.uk/event/mathematical-modelling-in-biology/) (March 2020 - postponed)